jumoel/jumoel.com/_posts/2017-02-16-zero-to-webpack.md

         + 3 hidden modules
 ```

 One thing sticks out, though.
-Since we are already using Babili to minify the code, it doesn’t really make sense to use the minified files.
+Since we are already using Babili to minify the code, it doesn't really make sense to use the minified files.
 Doing so also makes the webpack configuration more complicated.
 Remove the `resolve.alias`, make a production build and let webpack do its thing:

 ```sh
 > NODE_ENV=production webpack